101 Things to do in Thailand from my Bucket List

 It is a museum and is also considered a temple by some.
 Maybe, a dark temple of evil practices.
 Baan Dam was made by an artist from Chiang Rai.
 There lie sinister-looking sculptures and furniture made out of dark wood, bones, skulls, and skins of all kinds of dead animals that you can imagine.

 66. Climb the Sticky Waterfall

 A little north of Chiang Mai is the sticky waterfall.
 Sticky because the mineral deposit from the water enables a human being to climb up the waterfall upstream on foot.
 The minerals create a suction effect and are not slippery at all in the flowing water.

 67. Walk the Bamboo Bridge in Pai

 The Bamboo Bridge in Pai is an 800-meter bridge in length built out of woven bamboo over the paddy fields.
-The locals made the bridge to help the monk cut their journeys short which earlier was 6km to reach the village to collect their morning alms.
+The locals made the bridge to help the monk cut their journeys short.
+Earlier they had to walk 6km to reach the village to collect their morning alms.

 Curious About Pai?
 Here is A Thorough Handbook To Visiting Pai, Thailand

 The floating temples of Lampang or Wat Chaloem Phra Kiat are a set of white chedis built on top of a mountain range.
 At first it is unbelievable regarding how did someone execute it.
 And then it is unbelievable how few people know about it.